the-teachingRSE-project/competencies/competencies.md

 role as an alternative to a traditional research role because they enjoy and wish to focus on the development of research software.

+**Researchers**: We refer by researcher to all others involved in research or in research supporting organizations as \eg libraries, hence those that are at most sporadically performing RSE actions.

 # Related work {#sec:related-work}

 Various initiatives are working to support technical professionals develop their computational skills.